bobflorian/bobflorian.com/content/posts/thailand/day-08-saturday-28.md

 We've re-packed out backpacks so that they are the only think we need for the next 2 nights, since we're hiking from oen camp to the next in the mountains / jungle.

-It's strainge, there are signso on the road "watch for elephants" just like in the US where we have "deer crossings".
+It's strange, there are signs on the road "watch for elephants" just like in the US where we have "deer crossings".